f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>tial part of the equation for dynamically manipulating Cascading Style Sheets (CSS)</span>
     <span>and HTML, now took on the even more muscular task of handling the client side of</span>
     <span>the Ajax process.
 Under Ajax, web pages perform data handling and send requests to</span>
-    <span>web servers in the background&mdash;without the web user being aware that this is going</span>
+    <span>web servers in the background without the web user being aware that this is going</span>
     <span>on.</span><br/>
     <span>No doubt the symbiotic nature of PHP and MySQL helped propel them both for‐</span>
     <span>ward, but what attracted developers to them in the first place?
 The simple answer has</span>